Equinix puts US$77m into expanding data centres in Hong Kong

 HK2 was completed in March of this year and is located in Tsuen Wan.
 With an investment of US$43 million, HK2 phase 5 added 1,000 cabinets of capacity and approximately 3,300 square meters of colocation space.
 This makes HK2 Equinix's largest IBX facility in Hong Kong.

-These data centres are business hubs for more than 505 companies that have access to more than 80 networks, more than 125 cloud and IT services and more than 140 financial services including iAppPay.
+These data centers are business hubs for more than 505 companies that have access to more than 80 networks, more than 125 cloud and IT services and more than 140 financial services including iAppPay.